Dark triad: Atlas of Personality, Emotion and Behaviour

 The Atlas of Personality, Emotion and Behaviour is a catalogue of 2,400 words descriptive of personality, emotion and behaviour.
 The words in the catalogue were scored according to a two dimensional matrix taxonomy with orthogonal dimensions of affiliation and dominance.
 Adjectives representing the behavioural patterns described by the Dark Triad were scored according to the atlas and visualised using kernel density plots in two dimensions.
-The atlas clearly delineates the three components of the Dark Triad, narcissism (Yellow), Machiavellianism (blue), and psychopathy (red).
+The atlas delineates the three components of the Dark Triad, narcissism (green), Machiavellianism (blue), and psychopathy (red).

 Criticism

 Some researchers have criticised the dark triad and studies which use it as a foundation, arguing that "such work is often superficial, statistically weak, and presents an overly simplistic view of human nature."
 Clinical psychologist Joshua Miller published a critical appraisal of dark triad literature in 2019, arguing that issues and limitations had been "unrecognized or ignored", including:

 "the treatment of dark-triad constructs as unidimensional, contrary to evidence for their multidimensionality ... the indistinctness between current measures of Machiavellianism and psychopathy ... the use of multivariate statistical approaches that pose statistical and interpretive difficulties ... failure to test dark-triad relations directly against one another; and ... methodological concerns related to convenience sampling and reliance on mono-method approaches."

-Other researchers have blamed "sloppy psychologists rather than fundamental weaknesses with the idea", and argue that "psychopathy and Machiavellianism can both be accurately measured by the dark triad."
+Other researchers have blamed "sloppy psychologists rather than fundamental weaknesses with the idea" and argue that "psychopathy and Machiavellianism can both be accurately measured by the dark triad."

 Delroy Paulhus has rejected Miller's criticisms, claiming that they "can be made of any personality scale," and that he and other researchers "resent its popularity".
-However, he has conceded that much of the "research on the dark triad out there is less than stellar."
+However, he has conceded that "lots of research on the dark triad out there is less than stellar."

+The terminology behind the dark triad construct has received criticism for being stigmatizing, sensationalistic, and potentially offensive.